-The Alzheimer’s Network for Treatment and Diagnostics (ALZ-NET) is a national network for providers that collects longitudinal diagnostic and therapeutic clinical data, including cognitive and functional assessments.
+The Alzheimer’s Network for Treatment and Diagnostics (ALZ-NET) is a network for providers that collects longitudinal diagnostic and therapeutic clinical data, including cognitive and functional assessments.
 ALZ-NET will offer better insight into the long-term health outcomes for patients who receive new FDA-approved Alzheimer's drugs and therapies.

 A word from Maria C. Carrillo, Ph.D., Chief Science Officer, Alzheimer's Association